 Access to health insurance and quality health care.

-All children receive the highest Quality
+All children receive the highest

 Child Health Priorities

 The Child Health Priorities selected for inclusion in the Agenda For Children directly relate to advancing a clinical aspect of child health care.

-2013-2014 Child Health Priorities:
+2017-2018 Child Health Priorities: